duncantl/XMLDocTools/README.md

 ```
 dbtable(obj)
 ```
-You can put into the XML file.
+You can put the output into the XML file.